exbotanical/beacon/README.md

 ![Demo](https://github.com/MatthewZito/WebBeacons/blob/master/embedded/imgbeacon.gif)

 ## Tracking Pixel
 Tracking pixels have long been relied upon as a lightweight solution for analytics and data harvesting.
-The theory is quite simple, albeit clever: We take a standard GET request and transmogrify it (or so it seems, given the many [often esoteric] nuanced behaviors of HTTP) into a vehicle for delivering data.
+The theory is quite simple, albeit clever: We take a standard GET request and transmogrify it (or so it seems, given the many [often esoteric] nuanced behaviors of HTTP) into a vehicle for delivering data *to* the resource server.

-We utilize the 'GET conduit' by collating the desired data into query parameters which are then interpolated into what is the src for a 1x1 pixel GIF (a GIF because it is essentially the smallest resource you can render).
-The GIF is criticial here: we need to serve an img tag in out webpage (or email) so the client will request said resource.
+We utilize this 'GET conduit' by collating the desired data into query parameters, which are then interpolated into what is the `src` attribute/URI for a 1x1 pixel GIF (standard is a GIF given it is in this context essentially the smallest resource one can serve).
+The GIF is criticial here: we need to serve an `img` tag in our webpage (or email) so the client will request said resource.

 The client will indeed request the GIF resource, however, this request carries with it all of the harvested parameters, formatted and ready to be persisted into a database.

-I've been using MongoDB across my tracking campaigns.
-I typically assign my pixels a tracking ID; database collections are instantiated dynamically and correlate to the pixel ID itself:
+I've been using MongoDB across my tracking campaigns; a NOSQL data distribution seemed to me most robust for accommodating the types of data operations which will be conducted post-processing (I am developing a client for constructing [algebraic] topological graphs of collected data).
+I typically assign my pixels a tracking ID; database collections are instantiated dynamically and correlate to this ID:

 ```
 const upsertEntryQuaIpv4 = async (dbClient, ipv4Address, entryData, pixelIdentifier) => {